-Uterine fibroids, also known as Leiomyomas of the Uterus, are benign muscle tumors of the uterine wall.
+Uterine fibroids, also known as Leiomyomas of the Uterus, are benign tumors of the uterine wall.
 They never turn malignant, but are very common in Plano, Frisco and Dallas, Texas area women and can cause significant symptoms and problems.
 If uterine fibroids begin to cause problems, Women’s Specialists of Plano is available with a number of treatment options.

 Fifteen to twenty percent of women in the reproductive years can have fibroid tumors, and in women over 35, the incidence can reach 30 to 40 percent, so these are very common problems.
 These tumors can vary greatly in size and can grow over time.
 Although some women have one large tumor, most often there are multiple tumors.
 We have at times removed as many as 30 or more tumors during one operation.